White-Oak/arch-setup-for-dummies/guide.md

 21. `ln -sf /usr/share/zoneinfo/Europe/Moscow /etc/localtime`
 22. `grub-install --target=i386-pc --recheck --debug /dev/sda`
 23. `grub-mkconfig -o /boot/grub/grub.cfg`
+25. `echo compname > /etc/hostname`if you need to change your host name for some reason
-24. `exit`
+26. `exit`
-25. `reboot`
+27. `reboot`
-26. Take your flash drive out!
+28. Take your flash drive out!
-27. Login under your user.
+29. Login under your user.

 ## X and DE setup
 You now have a clean Arch installation.
 Next steps are for X setup with DE.